-8 Sentence.
+7 Sentence.

 Amends the sentencing provision for the crime of kidnapping to clarify the conditions under which an enhanced sentence is appropriate and permit more accurate tracking of relevant data.
-[H.F.
-803]

-9 Exception.
+8 Exception.

-Amends an exception to statutes establishing penalties for crimes against unborn children, by removing a reference to a description of abortion in section 145.412, which is being repealed, and providing that the following does not violate these statutes: an act by a person providing reproductive health care for the purpose of terminating a pregnancy and with the consent of the pregnant individual or the pregnant individual's representative, except in a medical emergency in which consent cannot be obtained.
-[H.F.
-91]
+Amends an exception to statutes establishing penalties for crimes against unborn children, by removing a cross reference to a description of abortion in another statute.
+Provides that the following do not violate these statutes: an act by a person providing reproductive health care for the purpose of terminating a pregnancy and with the consent of the pregnant individual or the pregnant individual's representative, except in a medical emergency in which consent cannot be obtained.